classicfoo/notething/README.md

 - Find and Replace Dialog (Ctrl + H)

 ## Todo
-- Find and Replace in selction checkbox
+X Find and Replace in selction checkbox
-- Open Recent Files ...
-(Lists the last 5 files recently opened)
-- Open dialog to be for all files by default (not just .txt files)
+X Open Recent Files ...
+(Lists the last 5 files recently opened) X Open dialog to be for all files by default (not just .txt files) T Reopen last file on startup variable (for debugging purposes, bool value)

 ## Bugs
-- tkcalendar doesn't open in centre of the screen straight away
+T tkcalendar doesn't open in centre of the screen straight away X Find in seletion doesn't work
-- Find in selction doesn't work because clicking on find dialog takes away focus and selection in main text widget.